-A fertilised egg isn't the same thing as a pregnancy.
+A fertilized egg isn't the same thing as a pregnancy.
 First, the zygote divides into more and more cells, at which point it’s called a blastocyst or a pre-embryo.
-The blastocyst arrives at the uterus three to four days after fertilisation.
+The blastocyst arrives at the uterus three to four days after fertilization.
 Then, it hangs out in the uterus for another two or three days.
 If it attaches to your uterine lining, this is called implantation, and it’s considered to be the beginning of pregnancy.
 The implantation process can take, you guessed it, another three or four days.
-If the fertilised egg doesn’t implant, it will leave your body during your period.
-This happens to about half of all fertilised eggs that make it to the uterus.
+If the fertilized egg doesn’t implant, it will leave your body during your period.
+This happens to about half of all fertilized eggs that make it to the uterus.

 All these days add up.
 According to Planned Parenthood, it can take up to two or three weeks between having sex and actually being pregnant.
 To make it more complicated, doctors measure pregnancy from the first day of your last period — even though you weren't technically pregnant yet.